SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 ## Search query volume limits when using app-only authentication with Sites.Read.All permission

-In Sharepoint and OneDrive, we process multiple billions of documents and enable our customers to issue large query volumes per second.
+In SharePoint and OneDrive, we process multiple billions of documents and enable our customers to issue large query volumes per second.
 When you are using SharePoint Online search APIs with app-only authentication and the app having `Sites.Read.All` permission (or stronger), the app will be registered with full permissions and is allowed to query all your SharePoint Online content (including user’s private ODB content).

 We want to let our customers know that SharePoint Online search queries using such permission will be throttled at 25 QPS.
 The search query will return with a 429 response and you can retry the query after 2 minutes.
 When waiting for 429 recovery, you should ensure to pause all search query requests you may be making to the service using similar app-only permission.
 Making additional calls while receiving throttle responses will extend the time it takes for your app to become unthrottled.